lesley-gao/lesley-gao/README.md

 Passionate about UI/UX design and web development

-Lover of Lego, puzzles 🧩, photography, and all things creative!
+Lover of Lego, puzzles 🧩, photography 📷, and all things creative!

 <br>